MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/additional-controls-for-dynamics-365-for-phones-and-tablets.md

  The flip switch is like an on/off switch, providing a choice between two values.

 > [!NOTE]
 >  This control will be deprecated in April 2021.
 Instead, you can start using the toggle control.
+More information: [Model-driven app controls deprecation](/power-platform/important-changes-coming#model-driven-app-controls-deprecation)

 |Property|Description|
 |--------------|-----------------|